jmeade11/FEWD/Class 4/homework/README.md

 1. To use Google Fonts, go to https://fonts.google.com/.
 2. Click on the ⨁ symbol next to the font name for the font you wish to use.
-3. A pop up titlebar will apear at the bottom of the screen the total number of font families you have selected.
+3. A pop up titlebar will apear at the bottom of the screen showing the total number of font families you have selected.
 4. Click the titlebar to display the details for that font.
 5. There are two links in red that read **Embed** and **Customize**.
 6. Click the **Customize** link and choose the font weights and styles you want to include in your page.  **REMEMBER**: font files are big, so make sure to only select the font weights and styles you really need or your site visitors will have to download files unnecessarily.